Jayme Closs, Wisconsin girl missing since parents killed in October, has been found alive

 Authorities began to search for the teenager after deputies called to the Closs home in the city of Barron found her parents, James Closs, 56, and his wife, Denise, 46, slain.

-The deputies arrived at the home around four minutes after the end of a 911 call.
+Deputies arrived at the home around four minutes after the end of a 911 call, which appeared to come from the mother's cellphone, according to dispatch logs.
 They found the victims, but Jayme was not there and no gun was found, the Barron County sheriff said at the time.

+Detectives pursued thousands of tips, watched dozens of surveillance videos and conducted numerous searches in the effort to find her.

+Authorities were joined by about 2,000 community volunteers during the initial searches for the missing teen.
+Law enforcement agencies across the country were put on alert after Jayme's disappearance gained nationwide media attention and thousands of tips poured in.

 Authorities will be holding a press conference Friday at 10 a.m. local time (11 a.m.
 ET).